cuongtm2012/Film_Flex_Release/scripts/data/README.md

 ## Automated Imports

-FilmFlex has a daily import scheduled via cron at 2:00 AM:
+PhimGG has a daily import scheduled via cron at 2:00 AM:

 ```
 # In /etc/cron.d/filmflex-data-import